 But many state governments have created burdensome barriers that make it virtually impossible for threaders to earn a living.
 Several states require threaders to become licensed estheticians, which forces threaders to waste hundreds of hours and thousands of dollars learning cosmetology techniques they do not use.

-IJ’s model threading bill is based on the day-to-day practices of threaders and presents the best language for states to exempt threaders from licensing laws.
+IJ’s model threading act is based on the day-to-day practices of threaders and presents the best language for states to exempt threaders from licensing laws.